 Scheming Southern senator Seabright Cooley (Laughton) arranges a clandestine meeting with the mysterious ‘Mr Fletcher’ on the Ellipse of the Mall, the two-mile stretch of lawn neatly separating DC into north and south, in front of the Washington Monument, the 555-foot obelisk – sorry, that’s 555 feet, five-and-one-eighth inches – on the Mall at 15th Street (there’s a free elevator to the top if you’re willing to queue) (metro: Smithsonian).

 He investigates the employment record of weaselly Herbert Gelman (Burgess Meredith) at the Treasury Building, Pennsylvania Avenue NW at 15th Street.
 If you book in advance you can tour the magnificent interior of this imposing Greek Revival building (metro: Farragut West, McPherson Square).

 The canteen, where Senator Brigham Anderson (Don Murray) receives one of the series of threatening phone calls, is also in the Treasury Building.

 The hearing of the ‘Sub-committee of the Senate Foreign Relations Committee’ – which tries, unsuccessfully, to discredit Leffingwell – was filmed in the Caucus Room.

-The airport, used by Murray for his stealthy trip to New York, was DCA, now Reagan National Airport, over the Potomac, three and a half miles south of downtown on the George Washington Memorial Parkway.
+The airport, used by Anderson for his stealthy trip to New York, was DCA, now Reagan National Airport, over the Potomac, three and a half miles south of downtown on the George Washington Memorial Parkway.

-Franchot Tone’s address to the White House Press Corps was shot in the ballroom of the Sheraton-Park Hotel, now the St Regis Washington DC, 923 16th Street at K Street (metro: Farragut West, McPherson Square), in the Crystal Room, where DC journos do regularly interview politicians.
+The President’s address to the White House Press Corps was shot in the ballroom of the Sheraton-Park Hotel, now the St Regis Washington DC, 923 16th Street at K Street (metro: Farragut West, McPherson Square), in the Crystal Room, where DC journos do regularly interview politicians.